-Located inside the newly renovated EDITION hotel, the lauded Matador Room is helmed by Jean-Georges Vongerichten, who—along with executive chef Jeremy Ford)—marries Latin American and Caribbean flavors in a gorgeous, dimly lit space overlooking the pool.
-Don’t miss the Florida Stone crab and sweet pea guacamole to start; any of the tacos are sure to be a crowd-pleaser.
+Located inside the EDITION hotel, the lauded Matador Room is the creation of Jean-Georges Vongerichten, who—along with executive chef Jeremy Ford—marries Latin American and Caribbean flavors in a gorgeous, dimly lit space overlooking the pool.
+Don’t miss the Florida stone crab and sweet pea guacamole to start; all of the tacos are sure to be crowd-pleasers.

 2201 Collins Ave., Mid-Beach

-Chef Andrew Carmellini, whom New Yorkers know (and love) for Locanda Verde, Little Park, Lafayette, and the Dutch in SoHo took his act on the road opening inside the W South Beach.
+Chef Andrew Carmellini—whom New Yorkers know (and love) for Locanda Verde, Little Park, Lafayette, and the Dutch in SoHo—took his act on the road opening inside the W South Beach.
 (Fun fact: Carmellini’s grandfather ran the Surf Club down the street back in the 1950s.)
-The seafood-heavy menu features crowd-pleasers like the diver scallops and farde salmon; the Biscayne Platter (a dozen oysters, little necks clams, corvina ceviche, etc.) is good for a group while the sheep’s milk ricotta is a no-brainer.
-The dining room, designed by the New York-based Meyer Davis Studio (The Dutch SoHo, Lure), marries a mod beach look with driftwood beams overhead, light oak floors, and a zinc-top bar.
+The seafood-heavy menu features crowd-pleasers like the diver scallops and Faroe Islands salmon; the Biscayne Platter (a dozen oysters, little neck clams, corvina ceviche, and more) is good for a group while the sheep’s milk ricotta is a no-brainer.
+The dining room, designed by the New York–based Meyer Davis Studio (the Dutch SoHo, Lure), marries a mod beach look with driftwood beams overhead, light oak floors, and a zinc-top bar.
 At lunch, ask for a table outside in the garden.